 What is the container transition period?

-To minimise disruption to businesses resulting from the introduction of the NSW CDS, a transition period is in place until 1 December 2019.
-This transition period is to give suppliers enough time to sell old stock and make the necessary changes to labels, barcodes and cans to comply with the legislation.
+To minimise disruption to businesses resulting from the introduction of the NSW Container Deposit Scheme, a transition period is in place until 1 December 2019.
+This transition period is to give suppliers enough time to sell old stock and make the necessary changes to labels and barcodes to comply with the legislation.

 During the transition period, which began on 1 December 2017 and finishes on 1 December 2019, penalties do not apply for containers that do not comply with the regulations.